Color only looks bad in Adobe Photoshop and color-managed applications

 2: Display: OpenGL (Open Graphics Library) GPU

 OpenGL driver bugs (and bad video cards) have been causing a lot of grief for some Photoshop users.
-Problems include everything from crashing, kernel panics, redraw anomalies to color errors on the monitor.
+Symptoms include everything from crashing, kernel panics, redraw anomalies to color errors on the monitor update your video card driver from the GPU maker's website (AMD/ATI, NVidia, Radeon, Intel).

-Photoshop CS5.5 and CS6 use the video card more than ever Windows users be sure to download the latest drivers for your video cards and install the updates Mac OSX Software Update generally handles video updates.
+Photoshop CC CS6 CS5.5 use the video card more than ever Windows users be sure to download the latest drivers for your video cards and install the updates Mac OSX Software Update generally handles video updates.

 Here is an official Adobe list of tested video cards supported by CS5 with some known issues noted.